talkinggorilla659-prog/BeyondCamus/06_The_Social_Constitution_of_Meaning.md

 This socializes Korsgaard's self-constitution framework.
 Practical identities are not created by isolated consciousness but appropriated from social world.
 The coherence constraints on practical identities are partly social—some identities cannot be sustained within particular communities.

-Moreover, the recognition of others' agency (which Korsgaard argues is constitutive of agency itself) is not merely logical requirement but social reality.
-I learn to recognize others through being recognized by them.
-Mutual recognition is foundation of social existence.
+Moreover, the recognition of others' agency (which Korsgaard argues is constitutive of agency itself) is not merely logical requirement but social reality. **I learn to recognize others through being recognized by them.
+They are the mirrors that reflect my own consciousness back to me.** In destroying you, I break the mirror that allows me to see myself as agent.
+Mutual recognition is not a moral nicety or an optional add-on to agency—it is the very condition of self-conscious existence.

+This is more urgent than standard philosophical discussions of recognition suggest. **We are accomplices in a shared struggle against metaphysical silence.** The universe offers no validation of our agency, no cosmic endorsement of our worth.
+We can only validate each other.
+This is not warm solidarity based on shared humanity (that would smuggle in transcendent values).
+It is cold necessity: we are prisoners in the same cell who need each other to maintain sanity in the face of the void.
+Denying your agency doesn't just violate an abstract principle—it undermines the fragile structure that sustains my own capacity to be an agent at all.

 ## 6.2 Communities of Practice